 In October 2019, Strait was given the Bob Hope Award for Excellence in Entertainment, which honors entertainers who demonstrate an exceptional commitment to the United States military through film, literature or music.

 Since wrapping up his The Cowboy Rides Away Tour in 2014, the Texas native has continued to perform several dates each year.
 His hugely popular Strait to Vegas residency kicked off in 2016.

 Strait had a knee replaced right before quarantine last year.

 "I had been planning that for a while.
 It went very well but I had to rehab on my own due to the obvious conditions," Strait told Billboard last year.
 "I'm ready to go again now though.
 All good."

 Austin at Austin City Limits Music Festival -- Oct.
 1-3, 8-10

 Evansville, Ind. at the Ford Center-- Nov.
 7

 Atlanta at Mercedes-Benz Stadium -- Nov.
 11

 Minneapolis at U.S. Bank Stadium -- Nov.
 13

-This article was originally published in January 2020.
-It has been updated to reflect rescheduled and postponed shows.
+This article was originally published in Jan.
+2020.
+It has been updated to reflect new, rescheduled and postponed dates.